ephbaum/ephbaumdotdev/src/content/blog/2023/07/2023-07-15-playdate-group-4-represent.md

 I have to say that it was worth the wait.

-The hardware feels goodj, the games are fun, the crank design is fun.
+The hardware feels good, the games are fun, the crank design is fun.
 The season concept is very clever and I've tried my best to avoid _spoilers_.

 I was a little frustrated with being unable to turn it on at first as it turned out it _really_ needed a charge.
 However, after letting it sit for a few hours, it eventually turned on and has been a pleasure ever since.
 I'm a little confused by its charging strategy as I've yet to see it charge beyond 84% and usually it seems to stop in the low 70's like 73% or so.